LibOps/islandora-microservices/README.md

-# islandora-microservices
+# Horizontally autoscaled derivative creation

 Your Islandora instance can leverage [the Crayfish microservices](https://github.com/islandora/crayfish) running in the Cloud.
+Thumbnails, OCR, hOCR, FITS metadata generated on media uploaded to your repository.
+Autoscaled to meet the needs of your repository during times of heavy ingestion.

 ## How it works